 VQ Conference Manager also enables users to change the passcodes for their Spaces in an instant.
 This means they can protect access to their conferences, making sure the required participants can dial in, but no one else.

 Self-service call control

-As well as managing their meeting Spaces, VQ Conference Manager gives users full control of their calls, directly within Microsoft Outlook
+As well as managing their meeting Spaces, VQ Conference Manager’s Cisco Meeting Server Outlook add-in gives users full control of their calls, directly within Microsoft Outlook

 For any in-flight call, the meeting Space owner can:

 Manage your meeting Spaces and calls from your iPhone

 Give your conferencing users ultimate convenience when controlling their calls and meeting Spaces, with the VQ Conference Manager iPhone app

 Having both a mobile app and Microsoft Outlook integration means your employees can manage their conferencing wherever they are, using whichever device is easiest.